This article originally appeared on VICE US.

 The Paris agreement requires countries to update their plans to cut greenhouse gas emissions every five years.
 Every country party to the agreement is required to put out their update before the end of 2020.
 There’s still hope that some of these major countries will put out plans to reduce their emissions before the end of next year.

-The U.S. chose not to participate in the Climate summit, and China bowed out of making any big announcements.
-President Donald Trump, however, unexpectedly dropped into one of the climate meetings, where former New York City mayor Michael Bloomberg encouraged him to take action.
+The U.S. chose not to participate in the climate summit, and China bowed out of making any big announcements.
+President Donald Trump, however, unexpectedly dropped in to one of the climate meetings, where former New York City Mayor Michael Bloomberg encouraged him to take action.
 He caught glares from 16-year-old climate activist Greta Thunberg.

 She’d just given an impassioned speech that called on the adults to take action, now, to protect her future.
 “You all come to us young people for hope,” she told the leaders and diplomats gathered at the United Nations on Monday.
 “How dare you!
 You have stolen my dreams and my childhood with your empty words.”